What is Indoor Air Quality (IAQ) Testing?

-Why is IAQ Testing important?
+Why is Air Quality Testing important?

-IAQ testing is a necessary part of maintaining a healthy work environment.
+Air Quality testing is a necessary part of maintaining a healthy work environment.
 It is used by professionals to analyze the current environment, evaluate locations and extent of possible source areas for indoor air problems, investigate possible hidden contamination sources, physically collect and analyze air and surface samples to identify contaminants, look into the cause of any water damage or moisture problems, take a look at air ducts or other air handling equipment for contamination or malfunction, and measure ambient air quality parameters such as carbon monoxide, carbon dioxide and humidity.
 The result is a detailed written report of each hazard and next steps on how to improve your air quality.

 What do IAQ professionals test for?

 As a standard part of IAQ testing, professionals look for many possible sources of chemicals and contaminants in the air.